Electrical Laws & Rules

 Electrical rules

-L&I is considering amendments to the electrical rules.
+L&I adopted amendments to the electrical rules.

-The amendments under consideration include:
+The changes include:

 - Additional changes for housekeeping.